-i. evidence of contributions in support of research, as attested to by internal letters from collaborators at FSU ii. other research-related activities, such as those described in 10.3(c) and in J.2(b)(3)g i. for University Librarian and Information Specialties track i. demonstrated excellence in the candidate's specialized area of librarianship ii. participation in continuing education in the form of appropriate academic course work, workshops, institutes or conferences
+i. evidence of contributions in support of research, as attested to by internal letters from collaborators at FSU ii. other research-related activities, such as those described in 10.3(c) and in J.2(b)(3)g for University Librarian and Information Specialties track i. demonstrated excellence in the candidate's specialized area of librarianship ii. participation in continuing education in the form of appropriate academic course work, workshops, institutes or conferences vi. evidence of commitment to the service concerns of the University or the community

-- iii. participation or membership in professional associations - iv. attainment of an advanced degree - v. publications - vi. evidence of commitment to the service concerns of the University or the community
+- iii. participation or membership in professional associations

+- iv. attainment of an advanced degree

+- v. publications